 Every DUI arrest is different, which means every defense strategy should be tailored to the specific facts of your case.
 At Metcalf Falls, we carefully review the traffic stop, the investigation, and the testing procedures to uncover weaknesses in the prosecution’s evidence.
 When law enforcement cuts corners or violates your rights, we use that to your advantage.

-Below are some of the key issues we examine when defending Clearwater DUI cases:
+Below are some of the key issues we examine when defending Clearwater DUI cases.

 Did Police Have a Legal Reason to Pull You Over?